kinverarity1/lasio/docs/source/header-section.rst

               DRILLED  :12/11/2010
               PERM DAT :1
               TIME     :14:00:32
               HOLE DIA :85.7

 These lines are missing periods between the mnemonic and colon, e.g. a properly formatted version would be ``DRILLED. :12/11/2010``.

-However, lasio will parse them silently, and correctly.
+However, lasio will parse them silently, and correctly, e.g. for the last line the mnemonic will be ``HOLE DIA`` and the value will be ``85.7``, with the description blank.

 Lines with colons in the mnemonic and description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Colons are used a delimiter, but can also occur inside the unit, value, and
+Colons are used as a delimiter, but colons can also occur inside the unit, value, and
 description fields in a LAS file header.
 Take this line as an example:

 .. code-block::